 Planetarium at the Vattenhallen Science Centre.
 You find her

 Thesis: Photometry of resolved

 .
 Today Daniel works for

 Marie Curie Fellow.
 Together we worked on studies of the mildly metal-rich

 globular cluster NGC 5927.
 After her time in Lund she worked as a postdoc

 in Utah and later in scientific publishing in New York.

 Thesis: Observational studies of

 thin and thick disks

-.
-Thomas is a lecturer at Lund Observatory.
-You find
+Swedish Research council.
+Thomas is now a lecturer at Lund Observatory.
+We enjoy a